marlene09/Triage-using-NHS-conditions/README.md

 ## Problem solving
-?. combining/weigthing text and image input --> describe physical characteristics and create summary with provisional diagnosis--> clinician apprves or disapproves ---> message back to pateint.
-Dring wait the chat bit provides guidelines such as if conditions worsens contact 999, or in the meantime symptomatic relif such as ....
+?. combining/weigthing text and image input --> describe physical characteristics and create summary with provisional diagnosis--> clinician approves or disapproves ---> message back to patient.
+During wait, the chat bot provides guidelines such as if conditions worsens contact 999, or in the meantime symptomatic relief such as ....

 ## Workflow